 22. BOBBY FULLER FOUR ‘I Fought The Law’ (Single A Side November 1965)

 Number one in the songs The Clash covered, the Bobby Fuller Four’s version of ‘I Fought the Law’ has a lot going for it; a catchy riff, a wistful vocal, lost love, rebel cache, fatalism and one of the most indelible choruses in the history of choruses.
 And just for good measure, for those who know the story of Fullers shocking and mysterious death just months after its release, there’s an undercurrent of tragedy to it too.

 23. THE GROUPIES ‘Primitive’ (Single A Side January 1966)

-When ‘Primitive’ finally appeared on Pebbles Volume Ten in 1980 it proved something of a revelation, The Groupies cavernous drums and snotty vocals so warped and deranged they push it beyond simple garage punk into abstraction.
+When ‘Primitive’ finally appeared in 1980 on Pebbles Volume Ten it proved something of a revelation, The Groupies cavernous drums and snotty vocals pushing it beyond the barbaric yelp of the furious teenager to another place entirely.

 24. NANCY SINATRA ‘These Boots Are Made For Walkin’ (Single A Side January 1966)